nvrenuf/naughtycamspot/src/content/blog/camsoda-vs-chaturbate-for-beginners.md

 CamSoda leans into premium DMs and custom menu sales.
 Build a tip ladder that escalates toward private show bundles.
 Chaturbate responds well to gamified countdowns and group goals.
 Rotate between flirty mini-goals and a hero reward every 20 minutes.

 Whichever path you pick, keep your first fourteen days focused on the same rituals so data stays clean.
-We can tweak your menu after the starter kit rollout if your room energy pulls higher spenders than expected.
+We can tweak your menu after the StartRight kit rollout if your room energy pulls higher spenders than expected.

 ## Mod support and safety

 Chaturbate has a larger volunteer mod community ready to help, but you must set boundaries around ban policies and pacing.
 CamSoda offers concierge mod referrals for performers willing to host themed nights.
-Brief your mod team using the show scripts inside the starter kit so everyone welcomes fans the same way.
+Brief your mod team using the show scripts inside the StartRight kit so everyone welcomes fans the same way.

 Remember: either platform works when you pair it with the 14-day runway.
 Choose the environment that matches your personality, then lock in the claim flow immediately after signup so we can release the kit without delays.